-BRIDGE HOUSE - RESIDENTIAL TREATMENTProgram Director - VacantPoint of Contact: Sabrina BrownExt.
+Point of Contact: Sabrina Brown Ext.
 8869; Cell: 352.672.0695

-- Contact assigned Access Center staff to obtain required info and place client on waitlist
+- Contact assigned Access Center staff to obtain required info and place client on waitlist, or reach out to Admissions Coordinator Marcus Watson x 8308

-- If an individual has been actively using opiates, alcohol, or benzodiazepines, they must be cleared by Acute Care Detox Unit/ARF prior to admission - Bridge House waitlist takes into account priority populations as required/defined in Chapter 394, Florida Statute (please reach out to Access Center and/or Admissions Coordinator for more info on priority populations)
+- If an individual has been actively using opiates, alcohol, or benzodiazepines, they must be cleared by Acute Care Detox Unit/ARF prior to admission - Bridge House waitlist considers priority populations as required/defined in Chapter 394, Florida Statute (please reach out to Access Center and/or Admissions Coordinator for more info on priority populations) - Clients being referred from other Meridian programs need to have an internal referral form completed in addition to completing the Bridge House admission packet, in addition to submitting a Negative TB test, Documentation of income, and Physical completed within 30 days of admission. - -Clients from the community should contact the Access Center to begin the admission process in addition to completing the Bridge House Admission Packet.

-CASE MANAGEMENT
+CASE MANAGEMENT (Program Inactive)